cytoscape/cytoscapeweb-website/README.md

 # cytoscapeweb-website
-Cytoscape Web's Website and documentation
+[Cytoscape Web](https://github.com/cytoscape/cytoscapeweb)'s Website and documentation.

+Notice that [Cytoscape Web](https://github.com/cytoscape/cytoscapeweb) has been replaced by [Cytoscape.js](https://js.cytoscape.org/), and is no longer active.